flippercloud/flipper/README.md

 ## Installation

-For Rails apps, add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

-    gem 'flipper-rails'
+    gem 'flipper'

-For a plain ol' Ruby project, you'll need a storage [adapter](#adapters), but start with:
+You'll also want to pick a storage [adapter](#adapters), for example:

-    gem 'flipper'`
+    gem 'flipper-active_record'`

 And then execute: